Coach (Survivor contestant): Soccer

+Lassen College Women's Soccer

+In 2002, Wade began coaching at Lassen Community College, led the program to a 61-6-1 record during his tenure.
+With an overall career record of 102-26-3, Wade ranks second on the junior college coaching list for winning percentage.
+He was honored as the Golden Valley Conference Coach of the Year in both 2002 and 2003.

 Music

 Wade was hired on with the Susanville Symphony in 2003.
 His main instrument was the trumpet.
 He has composed several classical music pieces and is the co-founder and current artistic director and conductor of the Susanville Symphony.
 In 2011, his ballet The Four Elements premiered.
 A documentary featuring the accomplishments of this organization is chronicled in Small Town Big Symphony, filmed by his brother Peter in 2006.
 Wade was also a teacher of music history at Lassen College.

 Survivor

 Tocantins

 Wade was selected to participate on Survivor: Tocantins, the 18th season of the series, in 2009.
-Being one of the most controversial characters to ever play the game, he was recognized as the main antagonist of this season; however, Jeff Probst has stated he doesn't feel like Wade did anything to earn this reputation.
+Being one of the most controversial characters to ever play the game, he was recognized as the main antagonist of this season; however, host Jeff Probst has stated he doesn't feel like Wade did anything to earn this reputation.
 While in the game, he gave nicknames to his fellow tribemates: James "J.T."
 Thomas, Jr., the "warrior", Stephen Fishbach, the "wizard", Tyson Apostol, the "assistant coach" (to which Apostol later wished to upgrade himself to "co-coach"), and himself, the "Dragon Slayer".
 These players together formed the "Warrior Alliance".
 Ultimately he made it to a fifth-place finish, and was the fifth member of the jury, as well, voting for Thomas to win the title of Sole Survivor.

 Wade was perhaps most famous for telling his fellow castaways stories of adventure from his previous exploits as a professional kayaker.
 Such stories were chronicled in the book A Voyage Beyond Reason, written by Tom Gauthier, although many of these stories were revealed to have a rather casual relationship with reality.